rcl-ssl/docs/autorenew/test.md

 In this section, you will learn how to test the RCL AutoRenew function.

-- In the Azure portal, open the function app and open the 'Functions'
+- In the Azure portal, open the function app and click the 'Functions' link

 - Then, open the 'Certificate-Test' function